Cognium Review

 There are a few benefits to be gained from taking Cognium, as we have seen.
 In short, it should improve your memory.

-It does this by preserving and boosting your overall cognitive functions, slowing down the effects of the aging process within the brain, including neuron degeneration through oxidative stress, improving circulation to your nervous system, meaning more nutrients and oxygen to power your brain, and acting as an adaptogen against stress, thus further protecting your brain.
+It does this by preserving and boosting your overall cognitive functions, and slowing down the effects of the aging process within the brain, such as neuron degeneration through oxidative stress.

-This seems pretty good.
-It’s a list of good things.
+This all sounds really good – a helpful few benefits you’d want to see from a nootropic.
 If it can deliver on these, Cognium may well be a good bet.

-That beings said, let’s take a closer look…
+That being said, let’s take a closer look…

 Cognium – The Ingredients

 Cognium has plenty of ingredients, all of which are well-tested and good quality.
-It includes dicalcium phosphate, maltodextryl, microcrystalline cellulose, silicon dioxide, glyceryl monostearate, magnesium stearate, croscarmellose sodium, methylcellulose, stearic acid, and glycerin.
+It includes dicalcium phosphate, microcrystalline cellulose, dextrin, silicon dioxide, glyceryl monostearate, cellulose gum, magnesium stearate, methylcellulose, stearic acid, and glycerin.

-As above, Cognium has only one active ingredient – Cera-Q.
+As above, Cognium has only one active ingredient – Silk Protein Hydrolysate Complex.

-Cera-Q powder, or Brain Factor 7, is a protein.
+Silk Protein Hydrolysate Complex is a protein.
 Natrol extract it from the cocoons of silkworms, of all places.
 It has a long history of use in various forms of traditional treatments, most notably in Korean medicine.
-Cera-Q comes with a few health benefits attached to it.
+Silk Protein Hydrolysate Complex comes with a few health benefits attached to it.

 I think this is a slightly weak effort.
-If you’re going to sell Cera-Q, fair enough.
-But if it’s the only ingredient in a compound, call the product Cera-Q. Don’t dress it up as a more complex nootropic, and don’t charge complex nootropic money for it.
+If you’re going to sell Silk Protein Hydrolysate Complex, fair enough.
+But if it’s the only ingredient in a compound, call the product Silk Protein Hydrolysate Complex.
+Don’t dress it up as a more complex nootropic, and don’t charge complex nootropic money for it.

 Cognium Pros